PhilKeeble/philkeeble.github.io/_posts/2020-06-14-BeginRE-Walkthrough.md

 * Unset the 1st LSB (the right hand bit (0x00000001)) ​

-I tend to go with XOR here, look:
+Lets go with XOR here, look:
 0x0F XOR 0x81 == 0b00001111 XOR 0b10000001 == 10001110 == 0x8E
 ​
 So double click on the OR instruction and this should bring up a popup.
 Change the OR to XOR and the 0x80 to 0x81 and we will change 8F to 8E!